Boeing Family of Aircraft

 Boeing 777X

-The new Boeing 777X is the world’s largest and most efficient twin-engine jet with an outstanding performance.
-Boasting new breakthroughs in aerodynamics, the 777X delivers 10 percent lower fuel use and emission.
-It also offers 10 percent lower operating costs as compared to many of its competitors.
+The new Boeing 777X is the world’s largest and most efficient twin-engine jet with outstanding performance.
+Boasting new breakthroughs in aerodynamics, the 777X delivers 10 percent lower fuel use and emissions.
+It also offers 10 percent lower operating costs compared to many of its competitors.

 Besides outstanding performance, the aircraft has a spacious, new custom architecture, wide cabin, and innovations from the 787 Dreamliner.

-Top customers of Boeing 777X family of aircrafts include All Nippon Airways, British Airways, Cathay Pacific, Lufthansa, Etihad Airways, Emirates, Qatar Airways, and Singapore Airlines.
+Top customers of the Boeing 777X family of aircraft include All Nippon Airways, British Airways, Cathay Pacific, Lufthansa, Etihad Airways, Emirates, Qatar Airways, and Singapore Airlines.

 See B777 approach & landing at SJC airport: